 What Are the Odds of Dying From the Coronavirus?

 First thing, we wanted to introduce the overall estimated death rate of COVID-19 across the board.
-Right now, it’s estimated roughly 3.7% of all individuals who contract the coronavirus will pass away from it.
+Right now, it’s estimated that around 3.4% to 3.7% of all individuals who contract the coronavirus will pass away from it.
 However, keep in mind this figure is likely to change as the world learns more about COVID-19 and its effects.

 In the image below from Information is Beautiful, you’ll find details from a study of worldwide confirmed cases conducted by Johns Hopkins University.
 As you can see, approximately 46% of all known cases at the time were currently ill.
 However, more than 50% of the worldwide cases had recovered.
 Finally, 3.7% of those infected with COVID-19 died from the virus.